St. Louis Fire Department: Specialized units

-Fire Administration

-The St. Louis Fire Department is headed by a Fire Commissioner.
-Currently, the Fire Commissioner and Chief is Dennis Jenkerson, who replaced former Fire Commissioner Sherman George in 2007.
+Office of the Fire Chief & Commissioner

+The Fire Chief & Commissioner serves as the senior sworn member of the STLFD.
+Prior to 1857, the position was known as the Fire Chief' The Fire Chief & Commissioner is the overall person in charge of the Fire department.

+Commissioner Dennis Jenkerson is the 10th individual to hold the post as Fire Chief & Commissioner.

 The SLFD'S's organization consists of seven bureaus.
 These include the following:

 Each bureau is commanded by a Deputy Chief or Deputy Fire Chief or Manager.